pnp/List-Formatting/column-samples/generic-svgicon-format/README.md

 The icons used were adapted from Font Awesome which is available under the [Creative Commons Attribution 4.0 International license](https://fontawesome.com/license).

 - [Use column formatting to customize SharePoint](https://docs.microsoft.com/en-us/sharepoint/dev/declarative-customization/column-formatting#me)

+> An additional version using Abstract Tree Syntax (AST) is also provided for environments where the Excel-style expressions are not supported.

 <img src="https://telemetry.sharepointpnp.com/sp-dev-list-formatting/column-samples/generic-svgicon-format" />